FilecoinFoundationWeb/filecoin-foundation/src/content/blog/orbit-fvm-open-hack-days.md

 ![](/assets/images/image-1.png)

-Filecoin Orbit members receive support from the Filecoin Foundation to host events and hackathons, translate Filecoin documentation to other languages, and create original content.
+Filecoin Orbit members receive support from Filecoin Foundation to host events and hackathons, translate Filecoin documentation to other languages, and create original content.
 Interested in learning more about Filecoin Orbit?
 Learn more on our [Notion](https://www.notion.so/filecoin/Filecoin-Orbit-Community-Program-3d8a03c8d5444d3491908249664e55e9) and complete the [Orbit Volunteer Application](https://docs.google.com/forms/d/e/1FAIpQLSfIjth-qWpuYqSYtGwlZ9HxllcZ_5zCT80tCd7XF2P5mYfh2Q/viewform).